 The Human Resources Office is responsible for Risk Management and Insurance activities throughout the University.
 The Board of Trustees has designated the Treasurer (and or his designee) as the responsible party for all matters related to Insurance.
 The main activity of this function is to identify the various risks that face the University and take the necessary actions to manage those risks.

-There are two general exposures which face the University of Massachusetts, as well as, other similar institutions.
-The first exposure is the potential for liability which may arise as employees of the institution carry out their various duties.
+The University of Massachusetts, similar to other Institutions, face the potential for liability which may arise as employees carry out their various duties.
 The employees and/or the institution could be held liable for actions which may cause bodily injury, personal injury, or property damage to others.
 The University manages many of these exposures through the purchase of various forms of Liability Insurance.
 These policies are designed to protect the institution and its employees for claims which may be presented.
 The following major policies provide protection for employees University-wide:

 The University maintains a Commercial Crime Policy.
 This policy covers losses resulting from any dishonest or criminal act committed by a University member or any of the University’s partners whether acting alone or in collusion with other persons.
 The policy has a $10,000,000 limit of liability and a $1,000,000 deductible.